anjahess/DNAvi/docs/source/Installation.rst

    v0.1

 Nice!
 You are ready to use DNAvi.
+Go to :doc:`/Quickstart` to try an example!